DarienSR/FotivityLog-Backend/README.md

-# Study Session Tracker
+# FocivityLog

 Live Demo: https://study-session-tracker.onrender.com/signup

 Feel free to just signup using a random username / password.
 This document also outlines the entire application.
+Hosted applications has a long build time (free tier hosting).